-Co-Requisite(s): CompTIA A+ or equivalent course/experience This skills-based non-credit education program prepares adult students for employment in the Information Security field.
+Prerequisites(s): CompTIA A+ or equivalent course/experience This skills-based, noncredit education program prepares adult students for employment in the information security field.
 Students will progress through the program by mastering competencies in the fundamental principles and topics of information security and risk management at the organizational level.
-This includes hardware, software, processes, communications, applications, and policies and procedures with respect to organizational cybersecurity and risk management.
-Preparation for the CompTIA Security+ certification exams (SY0-701).
+This includes hardware, software, processes, communications, applications, policies and procedures with respect to organizational cybersecurity and risk management.
+The program includes preparation for the CompTIA Security+ certification exams (SY0-701).
 Industry-recognized certification examinations are administered by a third party.

-Department and Course Number: Information Technology, IT520 Customer Relationship Management (CRM) Technology - Noncredit the concepts and skills necessary for their transition into Customer Relationship Management (CRM) Administration careers.
-In this course, students will learn best practices for working in a distributed team, effective communication skills for workplace interactions, and techniques to navigate the job interview process.
-Students will gain a basic understanding of the components and processes involved in a customer relationship management platform (CRM).
+Department and Course Number: Information Technology, IT520 Customer Relationship Management (CRM) Technology - Noncredit practices for working in a distributed team, effective communication skills for workplace interactions and techniques to navigate the job interview process.
+Students will gain a basic understanding of the components and processes involved in a customer relationship management (CRM) platform.
 Upon completion of this course, students will be prepared to either enter into an employer-sponsored training opportunity where they will continue to build their skills, or to continue additional coursework where they will prepare to earn an industry-recognized CRM administrator credential.
 Industry-recognized certification examinations are administered by a third party.

-This competency-based, noncredit course is designed to introduce adult learners to
+This competency-based, noncredit course is designed to introduce adult learners to the concepts and skills necessary for their transition into customer relationship management (CRM) administration careers.
+In this course, students will learn best